 Also of interest is that Winter Springs has more people living here who work in computers and math than 95% of the places in the US.

-The population of Winter Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.51% of adults in Winter Springs have a bachelor's degree or even advanced degree.
+The education level of Winter Springs citizens is very high relative to the national average among all cities (21.84%): 36.88% of adults in Winter Springs have a bachelor's degree or even advanced degree.

-The per capita income in Winter Springs in 2010 was $31,258, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $125,032 for a family of four.
+The per capita income in Winter Springs in 2010 was $32,454, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $129,816 for a family of four.
 However, Winter Springs contains both very wealthy and poor people as well.

-Winter Springs is a somewhat ethnically-diverse city.
+Winter Springs is a very ethnically-diverse city.
 The people who call Winter Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winter Springs residents report their race to be White, followed by Black or African-American.
 Winter Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.46% of the city’s residents.
-Important ancestries of people in Winter Springs include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 18.77% of the city’s residents.
+Important ancestries of people in Winter Springs include Irish, English, Italian, and Polish.

 The most common language spoken in Winter Springs is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Portuguese.